sambooo/dropbox-s3/README.md

 # dropbox-s3

 A simple utility that uploads Dropbox screenshots to an Amazon S3 bucket.
-Install with `$ go get github.com/sambooo/dropbox-s3`.
+Install with `$ go get github.com/sambooo/dropbox-s3`, or `$ git clone https://github.com/sambooo/dropbox-s3.git`

 Filenames are reproducably chosen for each image to maintain consistency across multiple devices without an external data-store.